-Marisa joined the Foundation as a Program Director in 2019 and manages the Foundation’s statewide grantmaking in Hawaiʻi.
-In this role, Marisa establishes strategic priorities and develops diverse partnerships and collaborations within the Foundation’s funding areas of Housing, Health, Jobs, Education, and Community Services.
+Marisa joined the Weinberg Foundation as a program director in 2019 and leads the Foundation’s grantmaking strategy in Hawaiʻi.
+In this role, Marisa develops diverse partnerships and collaborations within the Foundation’s funding areas of Housing, Health, Jobs, Education, and Community Services.

 Marisa has worked with nonprofit, philanthropic, and government organizations for over 25 years, with the overarching goal of increasing the well-being of communities.
 Before joining the Foundation, Marisa was a public-sector consultant in Hawaiʻi for 12 years.
 Her company, Storyline Consulting, supported statewide collaborations and strategic planning in the areas of community health, public education, workforce development, affordable housing, and culture-based programs.
 Marisa also helped a diverse range of public-serving organizations expand their work through data analysis, community input, and storytelling.